carolinanonato/random/README.md

 This is a small website I'm making to learn how to use APIs.

-I'm using Quotes By Martin Svoboda (https://rapidapi.com/martin.svoboda/api/quotes15/)
+I'm using Quotes API By Martin Svoboda (https://rapidapi.com/martin.svoboda/api/quotes15/)